mikelbring/tinyissue/README.md

 ## Requirements:

 - Tested on: Apache, IIS
-- PHP 5.3+  :  ready for PHP 7.0.18; works good under PHP 7.2 and over
+- PHP 7.0  :  CAUTION, since BUGS 1.5 PHP 5.3 does not work anymore
 - MySQL 5+
 - PDO Extension for PHP (MySQL)
 - MCrypt Extension for PHP : soon MCrypt will be removed from Bugs project